• For the latest…

 Originally from Los Angeles, Lindsay began her journalism career as an investigative reporter at the Natural Resources News Service in Washington, D.C., where she developed and disseminated in-depth stories focused on environmental and health-related matters to mainstream media outlets, including The Washington Post, Wall Street Journal, “Dateline,” and “World News Tonight.”

-Lindsay is proud to offer pro-bono services to select charitable foundations and non-profits, including Chris4Life Colon Cancer Foundation Second Chance at Love Humane Society, The Cystic Fibrosis Foundation, D Cups Saving Tea Cups, and Washington Humane Society’s Fashion for Paws.
+Lindsay is proud to have worked pro-bono for select charitable foundations and non-profits, including Chris4Life Colon Cancer Foundation, Second Chance at Love Humane Society, The Cystic Fibrosis Foundation, and Washington Humane Society’s Fashion for Paws.

 • National Winner, Mark of Excellence for In-depth Reporting – Society of Professional Journalists, 2004